NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Epistemic status: I am confident in everything I say.
 Conscious of the limitations of the data, and conscious that our estimates are full of noise, I would really like for this to be replicated by the annual EA Survey organized by Rethink Charity.
 Point estimates should not be taken at face value; the standard deviations are large and reported for a reason.

 Credit: Danica Willbanks created and carried out the survey, with the help of several EA Spain members, including myself.
-The analysis which follows is mine, with some suggestions on which regressions to run by Danica.
+She also provided some suggestions for which regressions to run.
+Jaime Sevilla has provided good mentorship in general, and light editing work in particular.
+The analysis which follows is mine.

 ## Most important results and actionables